-The Table below presents the total potential environmental impacts of a 100MW onshore wind power plant of V112-3.3 MW turbines, covering the entire power plant over the life cycle, per kWh of electricity delivered to the grid.
+The Table below presents the total potential environmental impacts of a 50MW onshore wind power plant of V100-2.0 MW turbines, covering the entire power plant over the life cycle, per kWh of electricity delivered to the grid.

 The results show that raw material and component production dominate the environmental impacts of the power plant, followed by end-of-life recycling credits, and other phases to a lesser extent.
-Of production the blades, nacelle, tower, site parts and foundations contribute most significantly to all studied environmental impact indicators.
-The next most significant components are the blades, gear & mainshaft and the hub.
-Vestas factories contribute between 3% and 19% across all impact categories.
-Transport of the turbine components contributes between around 1% and 35% across all impact categories, and 10% to the total global warming potential impacts.
+Of production the tower, nacelle, blades and foundations contribute most significantly to all studied environmental impact indicators.
+Vestas factories contribute between 3% and 16% across all